-Building data-driven strategies is a main target for AI.
+Building data-driven strategies are the main target for AI.
 The user behavior is a focal point at a customer segmentation in retail.
-NLP (natural language processing) and machine learning are valued highly when it concerns of ongoing customer feedback.
+NLP (natural language processing) and machine learning are valued highly when it concerns ongoing customer feedback.
 AI launches a series of machine processes which define patterns (unknown connections) needed for upselling, personalization and perks based on buying habits.

 Today the first adherents of robotics in retail found a use for it in logistics and warehousing.
 Robots can make the smart traveling of goods across shelves.
-By means of software, they arrange items so that making them to be found quickly at the spot and convey to the employee by carriers autonomously.
+Using software, they arrange items so that making them to be found quickly on the spot and convey to the employee by carriers autonomously.

-A mind numbing work like checking low in stock items, lost and mispriced items can be delegated to behind-the-scenes ‘workers’ without guilt.
-Tally in Target does it right, LoweBot identifies arriving people with 3D scanner and accompanies them to desirable merchandise showing special offers on the way.
+A mind numbing work like checking low on stock items, lost and mispriced items can be delegated to behind-the-scenes ‘workers’ without guilt.
+Tally in Target does it right, LoweBot identifies arriving people with a 3D scanner and accompanies them to desirable merchandise showing special offers on the way.

 UK’s first robot delivery was made by Tesco lately.
-It’s perfect for goods with a short expiration date, low weight goods, goods of high demand to get.
+It’s perfect for goods with a short expiration date, low weight goods, high-demand goods to get.
 Urging retailers to continue improvements in that regard, the innovation opens wide opportunities for pets, toys, flowers, documents, and other kinds of delivery.

 Softbank’s robotgirl Pepper converses Wayne Brown from Oracle Sales Consulting providing a customer service.

 13. Drone delivery

 Drones are becoming trendy there in consumer delivery.
 It’s hard to say that rural areas are going to fall under the coverage of fast delivery services (however, China moved forward with that already ) but drones definitely make sense in last-mile delivery in cities with high population density.